Change Your Career Path, Change Your Life: Inspiring Stories for National Career Transition Day

 An approach driven by the desire to find meaningful work

-“Several factors motivated my decision to change careers: the feeling that I didn’t belong there and that I could do better, the lack of meaning in what I was doing, and a desire to improve my financial situation…”
+“Several factors motivated my decision to change careers: the feeling that I didn’t belong where I was and that I could do better, the lack of meaning in what I was doing, and a desire to improve my financial situation…

 "We spend our lives at work, and I couldn't see myself spending it doing something that wasn't right for me."